scality/actions/xcore/bump_version_pull_request/README.md

 This repository includes a workflow that uses this action, you can use it as a very basic example.

-Otherwise here is a simple example during a release workflow
+Here is a simple example during a release workflow

 ```yaml
 name: Release